kulkarni09abhishek/gyaanOps/complete-devops/0. networking/networking-pointers.md

 **Usage:**
 Used to test network functionality within your own computer (packets never leave the device).

+🧠 How It Works
+When you send a packet to the loopback address (127.0.0.1):
+	• The packet never leaves your computer.
+	• It is handled entirely by the operating system’s network stack.
+This helps you test local network functionality (like sockets, web servers, APIs) without needing an external network or internet.

 **Interview Tip:**
 > A loopback address (127.0.0.1) routes traffic internally to test local network functionality.